bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Open a website and then just change the width of the browser window and see what happens to our website.

-Good responsive website, you\'ll see maybe you\'ve got a top tab bar that then collapses into a drop-down menu.
+Good responsive website, you&apos;ll see maybe you&apos;ve got a top tab bar that then collapses into a drop-down menu.

-That\'s responsive design.
+That&apos;s responsive design.

 The problem to solve is to make your app work across a range of viewports.

-There are other considerations as well when you\'re building an app for different viewports, if you\'re building an app to work on a mobile device, you might put the action buttons towards the bottom of the screen, so you can hit it with your thumb versus having to use your index finger to hit the drop-down at the top right.
+There are other considerations as well when you&apos;re building an app for different viewports, if you&apos;re building an app to work on a mobile device, you might put the action buttons towards the bottom of the screen, so you can hit it with your thumb versus having to use your index finger to hit the drop-down at the top right.

-It\'s about being very considered about how you place your functionality and what you think is important.
+It&apos;s about being very considered about how you place your functionality and what you think is important.

-It\'s about making things work as a first step.
+It&apos;s about making things work as a first step.

-Then it\'s like how do you make things good?
+Then it&apos;s like how do you make things good?

-How do you take into account the capabilities of the device you\'re building for and make it better than it would have been if you just made it work.
+How do you take into account the capabilities of the device you&apos;re building for and make it better than it would have been if you just made it work.

 People have changed the way that they make content from being 14 by nine whatever 10 viewport with people used to watch content on.

-They flipped it horizontally because that\'s personal.
+They flipped it horizontally because that&apos;s personal.

-When you take a photo of something like that, it feels like you\'re there, it feels like you\'re talking to them.
+When you take a photo of something like that, it feels like you&apos;re there, it feels like you&apos;re talking to them.

-That\'s how you face-time your friends.
+That&apos;s how you face-time your friends.

-It\'s good to be aware of how your products make people feel.
+It&apos;s good to be aware of how your products make people feel.

-That\'s the never-ending game of how people are using your products.
+That&apos;s the never-ending game of how people are using your products.

-You make something, and you have no idea how people are going to use it, but that\'s the fun part.
+You make something, and you have no idea how people are going to use it, but that&apos;s the fun part.

 Maintaining quality is hard.